glava/nephalem-fpinscala/cathedral/README.md

-# Cathedral of introduction to functional programming
+# Cathedral or introduction to functional programming

 ## First one to fall